-Evolving the input schema by adding non advised nodes Establishing Compatibility Between the Strat- or edges can violate a cardinality constraints, disturb the context of an advice, or violate the first criterion.
+Evolving the input schema by adding non advised nodes or edges can violate a cardinality constraints, disturb the context of an advice, or violate the first criterion.
 Dropping nodes or edges might also violate a cardinality constraint, disturb the context of an advice, or violate the first criterion.

-RELATED WORK 7.
+7. RELATED WORK

 The problem we addressed in this paper is similar in essence to the Fragile Pointcut Problem [17] in the Aspect Oriented Programming community.
 There are two main difference between the two problems: first, in AOP, the join point model contains the set of all events that occur during program execution.
 A pointcut expression in AOP selects a subset of join points.
 In our case, the join point model contains the set of all paths in the input schema 6.
-A strategy selects a
+A strategy selects a subset of these join points.
+Second, in AOP, the selection is mostly name based, whereas in AP, the selection is mostly structure based.
+Still, existing approaches for solving the fragile pointcut problem (e.g., model based pointcuts [8, 18]

-$^{^6\}mathrm{There}$ are two instantiations of AOP concepts in AP: dynamic and static.
+6There are two instantiations of AOP concepts in AP: dynamic and static.
 In the dynamic instantiation, the join point model is the set of all traversal events (e.g., arriving at a node).
 Method signatures serve as pointcut expressions and method bodies serve as advices.
 In the static instantiation, the join point model is the set of all input schema paths.
 The strategy serves as a pointcut expression.
 Pointcuts are enhanced by injecting traversal methods along them.